 The table in Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" presents total regular and special cash distributions declared and issued, including distributions reinvested in additional shares through our Reinvestment Plan, and cash flows provided by operating activities for each quarter in the years ended December 31, 2019, 2018 and 2017.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations- Liquidity and Capital Resources-Uses of Capital Resources-Distributions" presents total regular and special cash distributions declared and issued, including distributions reinvested in additional shares through our Reinvestment Plan, and cash flows provided by operating activities for each quarter in the years ended December 31, 2020, 2019 and 2018.